Omega Tribe (British band): History

-Their subsequent LP, No Love Lost, (released by Corpus Christi Records, 1983) won the hearts of many hardened anarchos and secured their place in anarcho-punk history.
-A far more melodic style, encouraged by producer and new guitarist Pete Fender (from Rubella Ballet), created a highly influential template that many other bands were to build on.
+Their subsequent LP, No Love Lost, (released by Corpus Christi Records, 1983) won the hearts of many hardened anarcho-punks and secured their place in the genre's history.
+A far more melodic style, encouraged by producer and their guitarist Fender, created a highly influential template that many other bands were to build on.

-They released a cassette only live release on BBP tapes (www.bbprecords.co.uk) in 1984.
+In 1983, the band released a recording from concert in Bradford.
+Called Live (reissued as Peace), it was cassette only and published by BBP Records.

-In 1984 Sonny Flint joined on drums, and they took on a sax and flute player Jane Keay.
-Pete Shepherd the original drummer switched to playing percussion.
+In 1984, Sonny Flint joined on drums, and they took on a sax and flute player Jane Keay.
+Pete Shepherd the original drummer switched to playing additional percussion.

-Pete Fender departed early in 1984.
+Fender departed early in 1984.
 Line-up changes were fairly frequent after this period and a 12" EP, "(It's a) Hard Life"/"Young John", was finally released in 1985 that showed a complete change of direction.

 By 1986, after the departure of vocalist and founder-member Hugh, the band was known simply as The Tribe.
 The band continued to maintain a presence on the UK live circuit for a further year or so but recording opportunity evaded them.
 Sonny Flint departed in 1987 and the band split in 1988.

+Post breakup

 Omega Tribe reformed briefly to play guest spot at Vi Subversa's 60th Birthday Bash at London's Astoria 2 in June 1995.
 A short incognito tour under the name of Charlie showed promise, but the band's members had other interests and the project was short-lived.

 A compilation CD, Make Tea Not War, was released in 2000 on Rugger Bugger Records and a cut-down vinyl LP version was also pressed.
 Both albums quickly sold out.

+Reformation

-In August 2016, Daryl Hardcastle, Hugh Vivian and Sonny Flint reunited and performed a limited number of dates between December 2016 and March 2017, including Vi Day at the 2017 AWOD Festival.
+In August 2016, Daryl Hardcastle and Sonny Flint asked Hugh Vivian if he would like to restart the band.
+They reunited and performed a limited number of dates between December 2016 and March 2017.
+They played Vi Day at the 2017 AWOD Festival.
 At the end of March 2017, Sonny Flint left the band.

+By 2022, Emma Page had joined the band as drummer.
+In the same year, the band released New Peace Movement.
+Louder Than War described the band as more melodic than a lot of anarcho-punk peers.
+Saying that the band had a broad sound that in places reminded them of Chumbawamba.

+In February 2024, founding member Daryl Hardcastle died after a short period of illness.
+The songwriter, singer and bassist was 59 years old.
+By March, the band had decided to carry on, saying it is what Hardcastle would have wanted.
+Rav Dano joined the band on bass.

+The band's second LP, Power Pop Punk Rock, came out in June 2025 on Grow Your Own Records.

+Legacy

+In 2017, Louder than War described them as anarcho-punk legends.
+Saying they had wider range of influences than many bands in the genre and describing the music as having a 'very human heart'.